duct ssSolid or Engineered Hardwood? How to decide which wood is right for you.

 Both options are great choices for the home.
 There really isn’t a clear cut choice.
 It depends on a number of factors.
 Here is a summary of what you get with either option.

 - All solids can be sanded and refinished.
 Not all engineered wood floors can.
 It depends on the thickness of the top wood layer veneer.

-- Solid hardwood has the best acoustics and is still preferred in settings where this is critically important.
+- Solid hardwood offer the best acoustics and is preferred in settings where this is critically important.

 - Solids come in a wide range of species, grades, and finishes.

 - Solid hardwoods are good for the environment.
 It is renewable resource.
 Over the last many years, two trees are planted for every one that is cut down.